seanfilipov/ldp-testdata/README.md

     	in this directory.
   -nGroups int
-    	The number of groups to create (default 12) -nLoans int
+    	The number of groups to create (default 12) -nItems int
+    	The number of items to create (default 10000) -nLoans int
     	The number of loans to create (default 10000) -nLocations int